matchai/spacefish/README.md

   * `⇡` — ahead of remote branch;
   * `⇣` — behind of remote branch;
   * `⇕` — diverged chages.
-  * Execution time of the last command if it exceeds 5 seconds.

 ### Upcoming features
 * Displaying hostname/username